-The bill amends the Natural Resources and Environmental Protection Act to provide tax credits for owners of farmland and related buildings who are subject to development rights agreements or agricultural conservation easements.
-Specifically, it allows these owners to claim a credit against their state income tax liability for property taxes exceeding 3.5% of their total household resources, as defined in the state income tax act.
-The bill also clarifies the definitions of ownership for partners in partnerships, shareholders in S corporations, and members of limited liability companies, ensuring that they can claim credits based on their proportional share of property taxes.
+The bill amends the Natural Resources and Environmental Protection Act, specifically section 36109, to provide tax credits for owners of farmland and related buildings that are subject to development rights agreements or agricultural conservation easements.
+It allows these owners to claim a credit against their state income tax liability for property taxes exceeding 3.5% of their total household resources, as defined in the state income tax act.
+The bill also clarifies the definitions of ownership for various entities, including partnerships, corporations, and trusts, and outlines the requirements for claiming the credit, such as filing necessary agreements and documentation.

 Statutes affected: House Introduced Bill: 324.36109